sneakers-the-rat/infrastructure/_sections/2_2_federation.md

 When last we left it, our peer-to-peer system needed some way of linking data together.
-Instead of a big bucket of files as is traditional in torrents and domain-general databases, we need some way of exposing the metadata of disparate data formats so that we can query for and find the particular range of datasets appropriate to our question.
+Instead of a big bucket of files as is traditional in torrents and domain-general databases, we need some way of exposing the metadata of disparate data formats so that we can query for and find the particular range of datasets appropriate to our question. !!
+For this section, I want to develop a notion of data linking that's a lot closer to natural language than an engineering specification.

 Each format has a different metadata structure with different names, and even within a single format we want to support researchers who extend and modify the core format.
 Additionally, each format has a different implementation, eg. as an hdf5 file, binary files in structured subdirectories, SQL-like databases.